 If you suffer from non-restorative sleep, high or low blood pressure, weight problems, depression or another mood disorder, congestive heart failure, irregular heart rhythm, heartburn, or chronic pain, talk to us about getting a sleep study.

 If two or more of the following statements are true for you, you may benefit from a sleep study:

-9. My bed partner says my snoring keeps him/her from sleeping.
+A family member says my snoring keeps them from sleeping.

 At North Canyon, our Sleep Center has been decorated to create a warm, relaxing atmosphere to ensure comfort.
 Each room is equipped with features similar to those in a bedroom, including a flat-screen television.
 Patients rest comfortably on an adjustable Select Comfort Bed.
 The Sleep Clinic also features state-of-the-art wireless technology, which eliminates the inconvenience of extensive wiring on you.